henry2004y/VisAnaJulia/README.md

 In the roadmap of PyCall 2.0, there will direct support for accessing Julia objects.
 I hesitate to do it myself, so let's just wait for it to come.

+The support for a long string containing several filenames as inputs has been dropped.
+It should be substituted by an array of strings.

+- [ ] Fixed colorbar control through Matplotlib
 - [ ] Test suite for checking validity
 - [x] Cuts from 3D data visualization besides contour
 - [ ] Switch to Makie for 3D plotting and animation